Warning: This post is about domestic violence.

 All but two.

-A lifetime spent in a city, my hometown, and I walked away with two friends.
-They are the two greatest friends anyone could ask for, still, the betrayal stung like hell.
+A lifetime spent in a city, my hometown, and I walked away with three friends; two from that night and the one who was in Boston when everything went to hell.
+The betrayal stung like hell.
 It was pouring salt in the open wound of abuse.
 That trip still makes me want to cry when I think about it.

 Still, that was not the end of the betrayal.
 The worst was still to come.